 - Chemically treated material

-Keep your pressure-treated pine fence looking its best with regular maintenance.
+Maintenance and staining tips for pressure-treated pine: Keep your pressure-treated pine fence looking its best with regular maintenance.
 Make sure the wood is dry before applying a stain or sealant.
 Want a custom color?
 Pressure-treated pine takes paint well – just be sure to use a product specifically designed for treated wood.

 Cypress: A Hidden Gem for Durable Fencing